-The Reference Architecture uses layer-2 as the reference up to the aggregation layer.
-That is why VLT is used on the aggregation switches.
-The Red Hat Enterprise Linux OpenStack Platform Installer requires a layer-2 domain in order to provision servers.
+The Reference Architecture uses layer-2 as the reference up to the aggregation layer, which is why VLT is used on the aggregation switches.
+The Red Hat OpenStack Director requires a layer-2 domain in order to provision servers.

 The three network links - Provisioning, Storage, and Management - can have uplinks to a gateway device.
-The Provisioning network can use the Red Hat Enterprise Linux OpenStack Platform Installer as a proxy for pulling packages from a subscription server, or a gateway can be added.
+The Provisioning network can use the Red Hat OpenStack Director as a proxy for pulling packages from a subscription server, or a gateway can be added.
 The Dell Storage PS Series or SC Series arrays on the Storage network may need access: